 The Royal Pharmaceutical Society, the Royal Society of Biology and Royal Society of Chemistry (the “Joint Professional Bodies (JPB)”) are required by the Medicine and Healthcare products Regulatory Agency and the Veterinary Medicines Directorate to certify individuals as eligible for nomination as a QP.
 Each professional body has a Panel of Assessors which includes a Chairperson and Vice-Chairperson.

-Further details on the role are included in the RPS QP Eligibility Panel of Assessors - Role and Specification.
+Further details on the role of QP Assessor are included in the RPS QP Eligibility Panel of Assessors - Role and Specification.

 Time commitment and remuneration

 It is estimated that the total time commitment is 4-6 days per year.
 This usually includes 2 days for interviews and two meetings/training days.

 We are, currently, not advertising for new RPS QP Assessors, however, any future RPS QP Assessor vacancies will be advertised on this page.